evanfloden/website-1/techexample.md

 Common sense shall be applied to decide about the suitable amount of data and to handle big datasets and privacy concerns.
 For example, data may be deposited depending on community practices in remote repositories, synthetic data may be used, subsets or preprocessed data may be included, or protected access to information may be provided (e.g. cloud-based data enclaves).

-The minimal set of files, besides data and code, to implement a CODE CHECK process are the following:
+The minimal set of files, besides all required data and code, to implement a CODE CHECK process are the following (`/` is the project root directory):

-1. **`README` file** with instructions how to execute the workflow
+1. **`/README` file** with instructions how to execute the workflow (must be plain text, may have suitable extension, e.g., `.txt`, `.md`, `.markdown`)
-1. **`MANIFEST` file** with a list of output files created by the workflow - these must be created by the workflow and are the basis for validating a successful check
+1. **`/MANIFEST` file** with a list of output files created by the workflow - these must be created by the workflow and are the basis for validating a successful check
-1. **`LICENSE` file** with information about licenses for all submitted material, e.g. code license for scripts and data licenses for used datasets
+1. **`/LICENSE` file** with information about licenses for all submitted material, e.g. code license for scripts and data licenses for used datasets

-These files and the worklow are published in a dedicated self-contained _GitHub_ repository.
+These files and the worklow are published in a dedicated self-contained _GitHub_ repository in the [codecheckers organisation](https://github.com/codecheckers/).
+After the check, authors may use a pull request to transfer the improvements and certificate back to their own repository.

 Beyond that, any additional configuration and information is extremely helpful, of course.
 Concrete guidelines as to what this can entail are given by the codechecker's tasks below and the concept of a [research compendium](https://research-compendium.science/).

 ## Codechecker tasks

+The codechecker in general is not there to fix things, but to document how far they go and give feedback to the author until a check could be completed or is found impossible (see _[principle 2](/)_).
+However, a codechecker may, for example out of personal interest in the research at hand, invest additional efforts.
+In any case, the overall goal is to _leave the workflow repository in the same or better condition_.

-Prerequisite: familiarity with `make`, https://the-turing-way.netlify.com/make/make.html
+Prerequisite: familiarity with `make`, https://the-turing-way.netlify.com/make/make.html & https://swcarpentry.github.io/make-novice/reference.

+- Fork the repository to the codecheckers org
-- Create a directory `codecheck` to not interfere with original files (may use `.codecheck` if `codecheck` exists in submission)
+- Create a directory `codecheck` to not interfere with original files (may use `.codecheck` if `codecheck` exists in submission).
+  All files that are by no chance created by an author go into this directory.
+  Other files that an author could have used must not be hidden in this check-related directory, but just be added to the appropriate location (see "leave in a better condition" above).
 - Re-run the workflow based on provided documentation, i.e. recreate all files listed in `MANIFEST`, based on a `Makefile`
   - template found at XXXX
   - Create a notebook?